 In 2012, revenues derived from our military services business represented approximately 3% of total premiums and services revenue.
 Military services premiums and services revenue primarily is derived from our TRICARE South Region contract with the Department of Defense, or DoD.
 On April 1, 2012, we began delivering services under a new TRICARE South Region contract with the DoD.
 Under the new contract, we provide administrative services, including offering access to our provider networks and clinical programs, claim processing, customer service, enrollment, and other services, while the federal government retains all of the risk of the cost of health benefits.
 Under the terms of the new TRICARE South Region contract, we do not record premiums revenue or benefits expense in our consolidated statements of income related to these health care costs and related reimbursements.
 Instead, we account for revenues under the new contract net of estimated health care costs similar to an administrative services fee only agreement.
-The new contract includes fixed administrative services are performed.
+The new contract includes fixed administrative services fees and penalties.
+Administrative services fees are recognized as services are performed.